 The Worst Heart Health Advice Cardiologists Have Heard

-… About the number-one killer
+The number-one killer

 Heart disease is the leading cause of death for millions of Americans every year.
 But shockingly, misinformation about how to properly care for our most vital organ is everywhere.
 We spoke to top cardiologists at the nation’s leading medical centers and hospitals to set the record straight.
 Here are the myths they’d like to dispel once and for all.